A day trip from Hoi An to the Marble Mountains, a full day of exploration

 During my visit in Hoi An, I decided to take a full day trip to the Marble Mountains, and I am glad I did it as I had an amazing time!
-The Marble Mountains are one of the most popular day trips from Hoi An, and it is situated just 45 km (28 miles) from Hoi An.
+The Marble Mountains are one of the most popular day trips and it is situated just 45 km (28 miles) from Hoi An.

 The Marble Mountains dominate the plain-like landscape along the coast road between Hoi An and Danang.
 If you happen to land in Danang airport, you can’t help but notice them looming in the distance and jutting up dramatically.
 Their intrigue continues as you get closer and see the scores of magnificent marble carvings of lions, Buddha, Jesus, elephants...you name it, and they can carve pretty much anything from marble.